gespona/ParaSAM/README.md

 Youtube Video link [here](https://youtu.be/qNulJCA25TQ)

+## 🚨 Important Disclaimer 🚨
+This repository contains all necessary instructions, resources, and guidance to independently set up and utilize the ParaSAM project.
+Please note the following:

+**Technical Expertise Required**: This project requires knowledge of Python, Machine Learning, and Unity to run the code and configure volumetric analyses.
+Users without this background are strongly encouraged to consult appropriate resources or team members with the necessary skills.

+**Independent Use**: The resources in this repository are intended for independent use.
+Detailed documentation has been provided to support all steps, and no additional support or assistance is available.

+**Limited Availability**: The project creator’s involvement is complete.
+Future inquiries should be addressed through internal team resources or alternative experts.

+**Thank you for your understanding and for respecting the guidelines provided.
+This repository is designed to empower your independent work on the ParaSAM project.**

 ## Repo structure

+2024/11/13: Update repo with new models checkpoints trained with dataset used for incoming publication.
+Follow full report above to learn how to setup and use Python and Unity project.
+For Unity project you need to install paid third-party assets.
+See section below.

 2023/11/30: Initial delivery for OpenCV AI 2023 contest

 This repo contains three main folders: